Holidays are an important part of life, and this guide can help you with holiday planning if you have a health condition or disability after a stroke.

 - Request a braille copy by emailing email@example.com.

 On this page:

-Can I still go on holiday?
+Can I still go on holiday after a stroke?

 Air travel after a stroke

-Airline crew are not able to provide personal care and your airline may insist that you travel with a companion if you are unable to understand safety briefings or reach emergency exits without help.
+All European airports should have facilities to help you move through the airport and get on and off the plane if you have reduced mobility.
+Airline crew are not able to provide personal care, and the airline may insist that you travel with a companion if you are unable to eat, understand safety briefings or reach emergency exits without help.

 Do I need travel insurance?

 It is important to have travel insurance, especially if you are going abroad.